xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 Now try out the  compiler  with a few representative inputs.
-You can  mix  the  declarations any way you like, as long as the last character  in  the  program is'.' to  indicate  the  end  of  the program.
+You can  mix  the  declarations any way you like, as long as the last character  in  the  program is `.` to  indicate  the  end  of  the program.
 Of course,  none  of  the declarations actually declare anything, so you don't need  (and can't use) any characters other than those standing for the keywords.